 Understanding the various navigation aspects of ClickHome is crucial in being able to get the most from the system.
 ClickHome is an easy system to learn and part of that ease is in using common methods of navigation throughout the program.
-ClickHoej understands that there are a number of different types of users trying to get to the large amounts of information and that each user may need to use and access the information in different ways.
+ClickHome understands that there are a number of different types of users trying to get to the large amounts of information and that each user may need to use and access the information in different ways.

-the following reference information will provide the base information you need to understand the structure of the Clickhoem system and how to move around and interact with the different components.
+The following reference information will provide the base information you need to understand the structure of the ClickHome system and how to move around and interact with the different components.
 This section will focus on the higher level attributes and detailed attributes of specific sections will be drilled into in the appropriate sections.
 A list of the icons used in the system can be found in our Icon Overview section.

 Screenshots and Descriptions of Navigation Components